fonnesbeck/sportypy/README.md

     *   Aging curves are parameterized as polynomial or spline functions of age to capture expected improvement or decline over time.
     *   The model supports computing projections over arbitrary lengths for simulation of **full career trajectories**.

-*   **Probabilistic Output:** All projections return posterior distributions via PyMC's `InferenceData` objects, providing both point estimates and **full uncertainty quantification** for risk assessment in predictions about total future value.
+*   **Probabilistic Output:** All projections return posterior distributions via `arviz.InferenceData` objects, providing both point estimates and **full uncertainty quantification** for risk assessment in predictions about total future value.

 #### 2. `sportypy.causal` (Selection Bias and Level Adjustments)